iyobo/jollofjs/packages/isvalid/README.md

 ## A Note on the Examples in this Document

 In order to be a complete schema, schemas must have at least the `type` and/or `custom` validator.
-But, as you will notice throughout this document, many of the examples that show `Object` schemas has neither.
-Instead they just specify the available keys - as with the two examples above.
+But, as you will notice throughout this document, many of the examples lots of validators with neither.
+Instead they just use the type shortcuts.

-This is because **isvalid** supports type shortcuts for objects and arrays, and you are - if you want to help yourself - going to use them a lot.
+This is because **isvalid** supports type shortcuts for all its supported types, and you are - if you want to help yourself - going to use them a lot.
 You can read more about [type shortcuts](#type-shortcuts) in the designated section at the near-bottom of this document.

 ## Errors